Grand Trianon: Under Louis XIV

 By 1686, the fragile porcelain tiles of the Trianon de Porcelaine had deteriorated to such a point that Louis XIV ordered the demolition of the pavilion and its replacement with one made of stronger material.
 Commission of the work was entrusted to the architect Jules Hardouin-Mansart.
 Hardouin-Mansart's new structure was twice the size of the porcelain pavilion, and the material used was red marble from Languedoc.

-Begun in June 1687, the new construction (as we see it today) was finished in January 1688.
-It was inaugurated by Louis XIV and his secret wife, the Marquise de Maintenon, during the summer of 1688.
+Begun in June 1687, the new construction (as it is seen today) was finished in January 1688.
+It was inaugurated by Louis XIV and his mistress, Madame de Maintenon, during the summer of 1688.

 Hardouin-Mansart's early plans for the building were substantially altered during construction, with the original intention of keeping the core of the Trianon de Porcelaine intact vetoed in favor of an open-air peristyle with a screen of red marble columns facing onto the garden.
 At least three other structures were built at the center of the new building and then torn down before the peristyle was settled on, during the frantic building activity of the summer of 1687.
 The sloping Mansard roof of the original design, meant to harmonize with the roof of the Trianon de Porcelaine, was vetoed by the king, who felt it looked too "heavy" on the structure.
 The long interior gallery which forks west from the main wing was built on the spot of a favorite outdoor promenade that Louis XIV enjoyed at the old Trianon de Porcelaine.